 If the Store button is not visible in your ribbon options, then it is likely that your Office admin has disallowed individual store access.

 Contact your Office admin or IT team to allow access, or deploy the add-in to your organization.

-Once the add-in is enabled within the email client, you must create a relationship between your Microsoft account and your Adobe Acrobat Sign account to ensure that only you are able to send agreements through your Adobe Acrobat Sign user.
+Once the add-in is enabled within the email client, you must create a relationship between your Microsoft account, and your Adobe Acrobat Sign account.
+This ensures that you, and only you, are sending agreements through your Adobe Acrobat Sign user.